RheinGold1999/rays_riscv/README.md

 # rays_riscv
-it records my study path about risc-v
+it is a simple repo for my study of RISC-V